-Results of examinations are issued by WSET Awards as follows:
+Results of examinations are issued by WSET as follows:

-- WSET Awards will issue an all-candidate grade list to the APP so that they can communicate results to their candidates.
-This grade list will be issued within eight weeks of the receipt of completed scripts by WSET Awards. - WSET Awards will issue candidates' letters and certificates to APPs, who are responsible for forwarding these documents to their candidates.
+- WSET will issue an all-candidate grade list to the APP so that they can communicate results to their candidates. - WSET will issue candidates' letters and certificates to APPs, who are responsible for forwarding these documents to their candidates.